GooglyEyedComputer/obsidian-coop-comments-plugin/README.md

 - Commenting
   - Right click to insert comment on selection.
   - Comments are highlighted with profile colors.
+  - Comments saved in a json file in the root of the vault. (for now)
   - CTRL+Click to center the commented text.
 - Comment view
   - List of all comments on in the current file.